Artie Ripp: Persona

 Former Rolling Stones manager and producer Andrew Loog Oldham describes Ripp's persona as being well-suited to Manhattan's rough-and-tumble world that was the hustling epicenter of American popular music production in the early 1960s; Ripp could slickly persuade his listener to believe in any song he was working on.
 In 1980, Ripp was filmed driving his Excalibur kit car in a segment about Billy Joel that was produced for the 20/20 television newsmagazine.

 Personal life

 Ripp was married to Phyllis Ripp, who died in 1993.
 He has two children.
 His son Adam Ripp is the co-writer and director of the film Gang Tapes.
-In March 2022, it was announced that Adam Ripp would be working with a movie studio to write and direct a biopic about Joel's early career.
-The proposed film is to be based on the life of Joel's early manager Irwin Mazur; Joel is not involved and has not granted rights to his music, name, likeness or life story.
+In March 2022, it was announced that Adam Ripp would be working with a film studio to write and direct a biopic about Billy Joel's early career.
 The elder Ripp is one of the producers of the film.